 We interview approximately 15-20 candidates for the vascular surgery program each year.
 Although we receive applications from many well-qualified candidates, it is not possible to interview all who apply.
 Every effort is made to notify applicants of their interview status in a timely manner in order to allow sufficient time for making travel arrangements.

-The interview day begins with a continental breakfast during the early morning check-in time, followed by an orientation session with Dr. Matthew Menard, the vascular surgery fellowship program director, and Dr. Michael Belkin, division chief.
-Following the orientation session, each candidate will meet individually with two groups consisting of the applicant and two or three key faculty members.
-Our current vascular surgery fellows will be on hand throughout the morning to visit informally with the candidates between interviews and to conduct hospital tours.
+The interview day will be split into two sessions, morning and afternoon.
+The morning session begins with a continental breakfast during check-in time, followed by a welcome presentation with Dr. Matthew Menard, the program director, and Dr. Michael Belkin, division chief.
+Each candidate will then meet individually with three groups, each consisting of two or three key faculty members.
+Lunch will follow, and the afternoon session candidates will begin arriving.
+After lunch, the morning session candidates are free to go, and the afternoon welcome presentation and interviews take place.
+Our current vascular surgery fellows will be on hand throughout the day to visit with candidates informally between interviews and to conduct hospital tours.